U.S. 60 Rogersville

 6. Complete the project by December 2016.

-- January through April 2014 -- The process of evaluating design-build teams and their proposals will take place.
+- January through April 2014 -- Evaluation process for design-build teams and their proposals.

 - Summer 2014 -- A design public hearing will be scheduled.

 For more information, contact our Southwest District Office at 1.888.275.6636 .